Get in Touch

 - Bring one current leadership challenge, such as delegation, performance conversations, or cross-functional issues, to address during the program.

 No prior formal leadership training is required.
-The program is designed to support managers at various stages of leadership development for government.
+This program is designed to support managers at various stages of their leadership development for government.

 21 Hours